patrick-crawford/WEB422-Backup/notes/angular-services-example.md

 #### Visit and browse the web service

+For the following, we could use our Teams API.
+Just to be different and flexible, we'll use a different web service.

-A programmer with the moniker *typicode* has published a small-size web service.
+A programmer with the moniker *typicode* has published a small-size web service named "JSONPlaceholder".
 Open Postman (or JSON Formatter), and look at the results from these URLs:

 `http://jsonplaceholder.typicode.com/posts`